 At Dollywood, we’re particularly proud of our Christmas festival.
 It’s been around since 1990!
 As a publicist, it’s easy for me to talk your ear off about the many reasons you need to experience Smoky Mountain Christmas presented by Humana for yourself.
 But, I thought it would be more fun to ask some of my fellow hosts who have been around this park longer than I have what their favorite thing is.
-Specifically, I asked these hosts what is the ONE thing they look forward to doing with their families when they are off the clock and are just coming to enjoy Dollywood for festive fun.
+Specifically, I asked these hosts what is the ONE of the many things to do this Christmas they look forward to doing with their families when they are off the clock and are just coming to enjoy Dollywood for festive fun.

 Rick is a maintenance host at Thunderhead.
 He’s worked at our park for nine years.
 He didn’t hesitate when I asked what he loves to do with his family during Smoky Mountain Christmas: eat at Aunt Granny’s Restaurant!
 Rick says he usually comes with 12-14 family members and they look forward to the holiday menu at our flagship eatery.
 That’s the first thing they do when they arrive.
 Once their bellies are full, then they go enjoy some shows.